 I make an effort to never be boring, but I have grown enough to usually know the difference between excitement and agitation.

 I am a liberal who believes that conservatives have a few good ideas, and that most political positions are better in theory than in practice.
 That said, I probably don't hold every political position you hold even if you could describe yourself in the same way, and I think it is important that you don't run political litmus tests on people.
 I don't enjoy first dates that turn into a discussion of gun rights or the patriarchy - because these don't tend to be discussions, but lectures, or worse, sermons.
+Relationships that are the same are even worse.
+I want someone who understands that reasonable people can differ.

 I'm an Atheist/Agnostic, but some of the people I respect most have deep fundamental divine beliefs, and I respect both religion and spirituality when it bears good fruit.
 I read Ecclesiastes, it's good stuff.